oluwatobicode/hangman-game-backend/readme.md

 Important: `services/aiGenWord.js` expects `OPENAI_API_KEY`.
 The cron loader requires the generator module; verify the imported symbol is a function (the file imports / usage has a small mismatch in `cron/wordGenerator.js` where the `require` result may not be destructured).
 Review before running in production.

-## Known issues & notes

-- `models/wordsModel.js` uses category names like `"animals"` and `"tv-shows"` while the AI prompt uses slightly different category names (e.g. `"tv shows"` vs `"tv-shows"`).
-When importing AI-generated words, normalize category strings to match the schema.
-- `userController.updateSettings` expects `req.params.id` but the route registers `PATCH '/'` with no id — this will likely fail.
-Either change the route to `PATCH '/:id'` or change the controller to use `req.user.id`.

-- `services/email.js` is present but empty — sign-up mentions sending a welcome email; you'll need to implement this if desired.
-- Cron/AI generator code logs results but currently does not persist generated words (insertion is commented out).
-- The `cron/wordGenerator.js` imports the AI generator without destructuring; if the generator exports an object, calling it directly will fail.
-See `services/aiGenWord.js` which uses `module.exports = { generateWordPerCategory }` — require usage should match that export.

-## Tests

-There are no automated tests in the repository.
-Add unit and integration tests for controllers, auth flows, and achievement logic.
-Use Jest or Mocha + Supertest for endpoint tests.

 ## Contributing

 1. Fork the repo